rickosborne/getclever/README.md

 I had the thought that I could build/translate one of the other libraries to CF.  It would probably take an hour or two ... but the utility seemed limited.

-## Android

-This _should_ work with anything Gingerbread or newer.
-Like the rest, it's not pretty but it gets it done.

-## iOS

-Tested on an iPhone 4 and an iPad 3, both running iOS 6.
-I built this using manual fetch instead of the Clever SDK to show that I can do more than just hook into existing code.